connervieira/Arachnid/README.md

 ### Versatile

 Since Arachnid is written using generic networking libraries, it isn't dependent on any particular configuration.
-It has no problems being run locally on webservers completely isolated from the internet, or hundreds of miles away on a distant computer.
+It has no problems being run locally on web-servers completely isolated from the internet, or hundreds of miles away on a distant computer.

 ### Accessibility